Our Model & Our Team

 Julia Rose, LCMHC

 Animal assisted therapy has been a passion of Julia’s since getting her Masters from the University of North Carolina.
 Julia has been working professionally with horses since 2014.
 She enjoys working with animals to help people understand and cope with their trauma or situations, because she has seen what it has done not only for others, but herself.
 Sharing this type of healing experience with others, is not only exciting but an honor.

 Julia works with adolescents, young adults and adult clients with a range of mental health and other life problems.
 She has background in working with severe and persistent mental illnesses, domestic violence, relationships and more.
 Julia is a true believer of the Eagala model and incorporates her Gestalt and other therapeutic ideologies into her sessions.
 She is co-owner of Davidson Family Therapy and her office is in downtown Cornelius, NC.
-She accepts private pay, BCBS-NC and Aetna.
+She accepts private pay, BCBS-NC, Aetna, Cigna, United and Tricare (applied).